Sharing a Passion for Dance through Dance/Movement Therapy

 While Marie was completing her thesis, she experienced the loss of her mother, forcing her to take a leave of absence and focus her energies on healing herself and her family.
 Time away from her program offered her a much needed reprieve from the intensity of the work and a new appreciation for the need for self-care.
 To this day, Marie’s advice for those working in the field and/or those who are curious about pursuing a career in DMT is to prioritize one’s own health in order to best serve others.
 “As a [dance/movement therapist] your body becomes your therapeutic tool, thus, it is impossible to hide from the impact that life’s challenges has on you, your body, and others.”

 Marie’s next adventure included a marriage, a child, and a transformational move to Lancaster, Pennsylvania.
 As she began to work her way back into DMT, she discovered a stark difference in how dance was perceived within her new community compared to the one she had grown up in.
 In this new place, Marie encountered people who believed dance was “extraneous” or “frivolous” movement.

-Currently, Marie works for Catholic Charities providing services for adolescents and families within a school-based treatment program.
+Marie has also worked for Catholic Charities providing services for adolescents and families within a school-based treatment program.
 Compared to her earlier work where dance was innate for her and her clients, she must now find creative ways to weave dance into her sessions.
 This opportunity has given her greater appreciation for the subtleties of movement, while also greatly challenging her ideals of DMT.